Dibyanshu-gtm/clientapp/README.md

 * Register on Heroku and Create a free account
 * Select New -> Create new App
-* Give your application a new name and Link your GitHub repository
+* Give your application a new name and Link your GitHub repository in Settings
 * Deploy the application and test it out on the deployed URL.